ARM-software/psa-api/doc/crypto/api/ops/kdf.rst

     *   `PSA_KEY_DERIVATION_INPUT_SECRET` is the shared secret :math:`K` from EC J-PAKE.
 For secp256r1, the input is exactly 65 bytes.

-        The shared secret can be obtained by calling :code:`pake_get_shared_key()` on a PAKE operation that is performing the EC J-PAKE algorithm.
+        The shared secret can be obtained by calling :code:`psa_pake_get_shared_key()` on a PAKE operation that is performing the EC J-PAKE algorithm.
 These are defined in the PAKE extension API, see :cite:`PSA-PAKE`.

     The 32-byte output has to be read in a single call to either `psa_key_derivation_output_bytes()` or `psa_key_derivation_output_key()`.
 The size of the output is defined as `PSA_TLS12_ECJPAKE_TO_PMS_OUTPUT_SIZE`.